athimanshu/Hello-World/README.md

 # Hello-World
-This is my first attempt of doing someting on github
+This is my first attempt of doing someting on github.